CheRrRrRrRr/Capstone-Long-Term-Time-Series-Forecast/README.md

 ## Run the model

-Bash the .sh files in the sh_file directory, and a "RESULTS" and "checkpoints" files will be created.
-Sub-results with the calculation of MSE for the original data, segments of the result plots and the inver-standardized result will be output to the "RESULTS" file
+Bash the .sh files in the **sh_file** directory, and a "**RESULTS**" and "checkpoints" files will be created.
+Sub-results with the calculation of MSE for the original data, segments of the result plots and the inver-standardized result will be output to the "RESULTS" file.